Top

 Courts are willing to modify agreements of child custody if significant life changes occur.
 If it is observed to be in the best interest of the child, modification to earlier court orders can be made.
 This is a complex situation that can impact the life of your child or children, so hire a Jacksonville divorce lawyer who has handled modification cases for over two decades.

-If the custodial situation of your child requires change, speak with Charles E. Willmott at your earliest convenience.
+If the custodial situation of your child requires change, contact Charles E. Willmott online or call (904) 849-5183 at your earliest convenience to speak with an experienced Jacksonville modifications lawyer.

 See What our Clients Say